Hardy Krüger

-Hardy Krüger's life story made him a convinced and committed anti-fascist.

 Early life

 Hardy Krüger was born in Wedding, Berlin, in 1928, the son of Max and Auguste (Meier) Krüger.
 Krüger's parents were ardent Nazis and he stated in a 2016 interview that he was "raised to love Hitler."
 From 1941, he attended an elite Adolf Hitler School at the Ordensburg Sonthofen.
-At the age of 15, Hardy made his film début in Alfred Weidenmann's The Young Eagles.
-It was here that he met the eminent actor Hans Söhnker, who became a friend for life.
+At the age of 15, Hardy made his film debut in Alfred Weidenmann's The Young Eagles.
+According to Krüger, it was here that he met the eminent actor Hans Söhnker.
 Söhnker was a covert anti-Nazi, who gave refuge to those fleeing the regime.
-He made a point of educating Krüger, who assisted his friend with delivering messages to fugitives.
+Krüger claimed that Söhnke made a point of educating him and that he assisted his friend with delivering messages to fugitives.

-In March 1945, Krüger was assigned to the 38th SS Division Nibelungen and was drawn into heavy combat.
-The 16-year-old Krüger was ordered to shoot at an American squad.
-When he refused, he was sentenced to death for cowardice, but another SS officer countermanded the order.
+In March 1945, Krüger was assigned to the 38th SS Grenadier Division Nibelungen and was drawn into heavy combat.
+Krüger stated that he, at that time 18 years old, was ordered to shoot at an American squad.
+Krüger refused and was sentenced to death for cowardice, but another SS officer apparently countermanded the order.
 Krüger described this experience as his break with Nazism.
-He afterwards served as a messenger for the SS, but later escaped and hid out in Tyrol until the end of the war.
+He afterwards served as a messenger for the SS, but stated that he later escaped and hid out in Tyrol until the end of the war.
+Hardy was captured and taken prisoner by U.S. forces but attempted to escape three times, the third time successfully.
 He was a member of the Amadeu Antonio Foundation and frequently spoke publicly against extremism and for democracy, citing his own experiences.

 Life and work

 Krüger continued his acting career after the Second World War with small stage roles.
 He could not afford to attend an acting school.
 He established himself as a German film star during the 1950s, appearing in Die Jungfrau auf dem Dach (1953), the German version of The Moon is Blue, directed by Otto Preminger.
 Krüger sought international roles because he found the German Heimatfilm cinema of the 1950s rather shallow.
 He first came to the attention of English language audiences in the 1957 British war film The One That Got Away, the story of Franz von Werra, the only German prisoner of war to escape from Allied custody and return to Germany.
+This prompted a boom in the use of German stars in British films although none matched the success of Kruger.

 In 1960, Krüger bought Ngorongoro, a farm in the Tanganyika Territory (now part of Tanzania), which he owned for 13 years.
 Ngorongoro and the area around it served as the setting for the film Hatari!
 (1962), directed by Howard Hawks, in which Krüger appeared with John Wayne.
 He fell in love with the area so much during filming that he decided he wanted to live there.